SogoHlopec/portfolio/README.md

 # WebSocket Battleship
-Server part for the game “Naval Combat” using WebSocket.
+Server part for the game “Battleship” using WebSocket.
 This project was created while studying at RS SHOOL https://rs.school/ NodeJS 2024Q3.

 ## Stack:
 * Node.js